bpringe/coinbase-pro-clj/README.md

 ```
 See the [documentation](https://bpringe.github.io/coinbase-pro-clj/index.html) for a list of all endpoint functions with links the the Coinbase Pro API docs and code examples for each.

+## Contributing

+If you notice anything that is unclear or incorrect in this readme or the docs, feel free to create a pull request, or you can open an issue for me to correct it.
+If you would like a feature added or notice a bug, please open an issue.
+Thanks for contributing. =)

 ## License

 Copyright © 2018 Brandon Ringe